NicholasKoblitz/SW5E-Companion/README.md

 # Welcome to SW5E-Companion

 SW5E Companion is a light-weight, mobile character creator for the Dungeons and Dragons 5th Edition Star Wars overhaul by Galiphie and his collabortors.
-The Creator allows for a user to design a basic character to allow the use of that character within a campagain.
+The Creator allows for a user to design a basic 1st level character to allow the use of that character within a campagain.

+Give it a try at [http://sw5e-companion.herokuapp.com/](http://sw5e-companion.herokuapp.com/)

 ## Features